dpoint01/whodabestatfifa/readme.md

 -----------

 **Note: The following demos showcase the basic features of the website and how it's used.
-        This was recored as a gif so it might be a bit laggy.
-Visit the website!**
+        They were recored as a gifs so it might be a bit laggy...
+[Visit the website!](http://whoisthebestatfifa.herokuapp.com)**

 ### Signing in and Homepage